ebb-earl-co/libraries_io/README.md

 it is useful to find the most influential `Project`.
-Intuitively, the most influential `Project` node should be the node with the most (or very many) incoming `DEPENDS_ON` relationships; however, the degree centrality algorithm is not as simple as simply counting the number of relationships incoming and outgoing and ordering by descending cardinality (although that is a useful metric for understanding a [sub]graph).
+Intuitively, the most influential `Project` node should be the node with the most (or very many) incoming `DEPENDS_ON` relationships; however, the degree centrality algorithm is not as simple as just counting the number of relationships incoming and outgoing and ordering by descending cardinality (although that is a useful metric for understanding a [sub]graph).
 This is because the subgraph that